Search This Blog

 Monday, February 27, 2023

-In the situation where the jack has been significantly displaced towards one of the boundary lines and you and the opposing skip each have a single bowl remaining, special considerations apply.
+When the jack gets significantly displaced towards one of the boundary lines and you and the opposing skip each have a single bowl remaining, a special consideration applies.
 Tactically, it matters who sits shot and how many points are at issue.

 What sets this situation apart is: